 Haynes and Boone CDG LLP maintains professional indemnity insurance in accordance with the rules of the SRA.
 Details of the insurers and the territorial coverage of the policy are available for inspection at our registered office listed above.

 Haynes and Boone, CDG LLP is committed to delivering high quality legal advice and client care.
 Complaints about any aspect of our service should, in the first instance, be raised with the partner responsible for the relevant matter or the partner managing the overall relationship with you.
-If you feel that is inappropriate, you can write to our General Counsel Office.
+If you feel that is inappropriate, or are dissatisfied with the response you receive, you can write to our General Counsel Office.
 We would also be happy to provide you with a copy of our internal complaints procedure on request.

 If you are not satisfied with our handling of your complaint, you may be entitled to ask the Legal Ombudsman at the following address: